 Where has God put you in a position to lead?
 Wherever your responsibilities include the oversight or direction of others, you will find yourself in a unique position of dependence on Jesus as you respond to challenges and look to leverage your role for his kingdom.
 Leadership is an opportunity to serve others as Jesus has served us, and to reflect his heart in some unique ways.
-As you look ahead to 2020 and think about how you want to grow as a leader, consider how Jesus’s model of leadership should shape your own outlook and practices.
+As you look ahead to the new year and think about how you want to grow as a leader, consider how Jesus’s model of leadership should shape your own outlook and practices.

 Two Key Attitudes